 This interface extends the MathMLElement interface for the MathML style element mstyle.
 While the mstyle element may contain any attributes allowable on any MathML presentation element, only attributes specific to the mstyle element are included in the interface below.
-Other attributes should be accessed using the methods on the base Element class, particularly the Element::getAttribute and Element::setAttribute methods, or even the Node::attributes attributes to access all of them at once.
+Other attributes should be accessed using the methods on the base Element class, particularly the Element::getAttribute and Element::setAttribute methods, or even the Node::attributes attribute to access all of them at once.
 Not only does this obviate a lengthy list below, but it seems likely that most implementations will find this a considerably more useful interface to a MathMLStyleElement.

 '''

 interface MathMLStyleElement: MathMLPresentationContainer {

 attribute DOMString scriptlevel;

 attribute DOMString displaystyle;

 attribute DOMString scriptsizemultiplier;

 attribute DOMString scriptminsize;

 attribute DOMString color;

 attribute DOMString background;

-};
+attribute DOMString veryverythinmathspace;

+attribute DOMString verythinmathspace;

+attribute DOMString thinmathspace;

+attribute DOMString mediummathspace;

+attribute DOMString thickmathspace;

+attribute DOMString verythickmathspace;

+attribute DOMString veryverythickmathspace;

+attribute DOMString negativeveryverythinmathspace;

+attribute DOMString negativeverythinmathspace;

+attribute DOMString negativethinmathspace;

+attribute DOMString negativemediummathspace;

+attribute DOMString negativethickmathspace;

+attribute DOMString negativeverythickmathspace;

+attribute DOMString negativeveryverythickmathspace;

 '''